ompl/ompl/doc/dox/contrib.md

           $ hg clone https://bitbucket.org/ompl/ompl

-      Contributors should then create their own branch, add their files in the appropriate places, and either send us a “pull” request (if the repository is accessible to us) or email us a bundle (see http://www.selenic.com/mercurial/hg.1.html#bundle).
+      Contributors should then create their own branch, add their files in the appropriate places, and either send us a “pull” request (if the repository is accessible to us) or email us a [bundle](http://www.selenic.com/mercurial/hg.1.html#bundle).
 We will then merge your code in that separate branch, test the code and then merge it to the default branch.
 If you have a simple fix, using de default branch is fine.
     - tar balls / zip files / etc.: contributors just email us their files and we put them in the appropriate place.
 3. In the unlikely event that the submitted code is of poor quality, we will try to suggest the changes necessary to include the contribution in OMPL, and postpone merging until the necessary changes are made.